rmh78/NO2-Measurement/README.md

 * After some hours running my sensor I'm facing I2C stability problems ([E][esp32-hal-i2c.c:161] i2cWrite(): Busy Timeout!).
 This is a known issue (https://github.com/espressif/arduino-esp32/issues/834).
 Trying to reset the I2C wire if temperature measurement results in "not a number".
 * GPS UTC timing issue.
 Added UTC adjustment in code using the Time.h library.
 * One of my two NO2 sensors does not correlate as expected so I decided to reduce my measurement-station to host only one NO2 sensor.
 This sensor has now a better posision inside the casing to get more direct air.
+* Prevent the transparent top of the casing with a cardboard to reduce the temperature influence of direct sun exposure.